-As of June 2020, the official program, Kentucky Adult Day Care and Alzheimer’s Respite, is being phased out.
-However, respite care services are still being provided at the time of this rewrite.
+The official program, Kentucky Adult Day Care and Alzheimer’s Respite, has been canceled.
+However, limited respite care services are available through the HCBS Medicaid Waiver Program.

 The Kentucky Adult Day Care and Alzheimer’s Respite program provides daytime supervision and personal care for elderly Kentucky residents, as well as individuals suffering from Alzheimer’s Disease.
 Services have historically been provided in licensed and regulated adult day care centers throughout the state.
 However, over the years, there has been a significant decrease in the number of sites that provide this service, and the official program is being phased out.
 That said, respite care services are still being offered, and program participants are now able to self-direct their care.
 This means they are able to select and hire their own in-home caregivers, attend adult day care, or in certain circumstances, stay at a nursing home for a few days.